st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 order: 1
 ---

 ## Programme for Thanksgiving Service on the 31st December , mid night mass, and masses for 1st January 2022.

+For new year masses commencing midnight,  Please feel free to bring in your own  offertory and join the offertory procession.

  **Day of obligation.
 Feast of Mary Mother of God**